-Korcula is blessed with lots of small and secluded beaches along the Adriatic coast.
+Korčula is blessed with oodles of beautiful beaches.
 The southern part of the island has mainly sand beaches, often nestled in isolated bays, whereas the pebbly beaches of the northern side tend to be more shallow and flat.
-Read on for our insider's guide to the best beaches in Korčula.
+Read on for our locals' guide to the best beaches in Korčula.

 Lumbarda’s sandy beaches are arguably the best on the island.
 Head south from the village until you reach a fork in front of a small 18th-century Holy Cross Church (where the public Korčula-Lumbarda bus terminates) surrounded by vineyards; take the left-hand one for the rockier Bilin Žal or continue south-east for the lovely, sandy Vela Pržina.
 Hidden behind a shaggy screen of agaves, vineyards and rushes, this modest but glorious crescent of sand is arguably the finest beach on the island.
 It gets busy in high summer but has everything you might want for a family day out, shallow waters for paddling, a beach volleyball court at the back and a well-organized bar with drinks and snacks.